Casper-Guo/Armchair-Strategist/README.md

 </details>

 ## Build
-Build with `pip install -e .` Using a virtual environment is recommended.
+Build with `pip install -e .` Using a Python virtual environment is highly recommended.

 ## [Dashboard](www.armchair-strategist.dev)
-Run dashboard locally with `python3 app.py`
+Run dashboard locally with `python3 app.py`.
+Debug mode can be enabled by setting `app.run(debug=True)` in `app.py`.

+## Contributing
+You should install pre-commit hooks with `pre-commit install`.

 ## Data Source